jessicarush/react-notes/react_with_flask_api.md

 ```javascript
 fetch('/api/color', options);
 ```

+> Vite's development server also provides a proxy configuration option similar to the one in Create React App.
+Vite handles proxying through its vite.config.js (or vite.config.ts) file.

 With the proxy set, we no longer need the headers for any responses on the server, since it thinks the request is from the same origin: